Testing Vue Components with Vue Test Utils

 Testing is the work of checking behaviour before users do it for us in production.
 That includes unit tests, component tests, integration tests, end‑to‑end flows, and the judgement to choose the lightest test that still catches the real risk.
 The articles in this category cover pragmatic testing across tools such as Jest, Testing Library, Cypress, and framework‑specific approaches where they genuinely improve confidence.

 Below you will find a subset of articles from my blog specifically about Testing.
-Although this is a topic I've been working with for many years, it's fair to say that I've not written about it often.
-I've only managed to publish five articles about it, which you can see and read below.
+This is a topic I have worked with for many years, although it has not been one I have written about often.
+There are five articles collected here so far, which you can see and read below.

 How to test Vue components with Vue Test Utils using realistic interactions, focused assertions, better test boundaries, and less brittle design.